h4ck3rm1k3/db-docs/index.md

 res = col.Find().Skip(10).Limit(8).Sort("-name")
 ```

-skips ten rows, counts up to eight rows and sorts the results by name
+skips ten items, counts up to eight items and sorts the results by name
 (descendent).

 If you want to know how many items does the set hold, use the